-1.3 A Section 278 Agreement (of the Highways Act 1980) is an agreement between the highway authority and a developer for the costs of modifications to the existing public highway network to facilitate or service a proposed development to be met by the developer.
+1.3 A Section 278 Agreement (of the Highways Act 1980) is an agreement between the highway authority and a third party for the costs of modifications to the existing public highway network to facilitate or service a proposed development to be met by said third party.
 Examples of works covered by this type of agreement could include road safety improvements -such as traffic calming, street lighting, improved facilities for pedestrians and cyclists - roundabouts, signalised junctions, priority junctions, new accesses to development sites and footway and carriageway resurfacing.

-Planning Obligations (S106)
+Planning Obligations (\$106)

-- 1.4 Planning obligations secured pursuant to Section 106 of the Town and Country Planning Act 1990 are entered into as legal agreements between the local planning authority and parties with a relevant land interest.
-They can impose financial and non-financial obligations on a person or persons with an interest in the land and become binding on that parcel of land. - 1.5 In Tower Hamlets, planning obligations will be used to mitigate the impact of a development, which without that mitigation, would render the development unacceptable in planning terms.
+- 1.4 Planning obligations secured pursuant to Section 106 of the Town and Country Planning Act 1990 are entered into as legal agreements between local planning authorities, landowners, developers and potentially other affected third parties.
+They can impose financial and non-financial obligations on a person or persons with an interest in the land and become binding on that parcel of land. - 1.5 In Tower Hamlets planning obligations will be used to compensate and/or mitigate the impact of a development, which without that mitigation, would render the development unacceptable in planning terms.